linkRachit/Instamojo-php-curl/README.md

 # Instamojo-php-curl

-This project is the basic integration of Instamojo API through curl with confirmation mail on successful payment with database update.
+This project is the basic integration of Instamojo API through curl with confirmation mail on successful payment with database update through webhook.

 ##Setup